GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### DEA Intertidal Extents (extents)

-DEA Intertidal Extents is a categorical dataset classifying coastal areas into five classes (Figure 4), including the satellite-observed extents of the intertidal zone.
+DEA Intertidal Extents is a categorical dataset classifying coastal areas into five classes (Figure 4), including the satellite-observed extents of the exposed (i.e. non-vegetated) intertidal zone.
 This classification is based on DEA Intertidal Elevation outputs and other satellite-derived data including the inundation frequency of each pixel and correlations between inundation patterns and modelled tide heights.
 See [Quality Assessment Layers](quality-assessment-layers).
 The "intensive urban" land use summary class of the Catchment-scale Land Use Map (CLUM) (ABARES, 2021) dataset was used to mask pixel misclassifications in urban areas.

-The class definitions of the Intertidal Extents layer are as follows.
+The class definitions of the Intertidal Extents layer are as follows:

-**Ocean and coastal waters** - Pixels that are wet in 50 % or more of satellite observations and are located within the coastal mask, a cost-distance connectivity mask combining elevation with distance from the ocean.
-(Value = 1)
+* **Ocean and coastal waters (1)** - Pixels that are wet in 50% or more of satellite observations and are located within the coastal mask (a cost-distance connectivity mask combining elevation with distance from the ocean)

-**Exposed intertidal (low confidence)** - Pixels that have a correlation between tide height and ndwi > 0.15 and are located within the coastal mask (see Ocean and coastal waters).
-(Value = 2)
+* **Exposed intertidal - low confidence (2)** - Pixels that have a correlation between tide height and NDWI of at least 0.15, and are located within the coastal mask (see Ocean and coastal waters)

-**Exposed intertidal (high confidence)** - Pixels that are included in the intertidal elevation dataset.
-(Value = 3)
+* **Exposed intertidal - high confidence (3)** - Pixels that are included in the intertidal elevation dataset

-**Inland waters** - Pixels that are wet in more than 50 % of satellite observations and fall outside of the coastal mask (see Ocean and coastal waters).
-(Value = 4)
+* **Inland waters (4)** - Pixels that are wet in more than 50% of satellite observations, and fall outside of the coastal mask (see Ocean and coastal waters)

-**Land** - Pixels that are wet in less than 50 % of satellite observations.
-(Value = 5)
+* **Land (5)** - Pixels that are wet in less than 50% of satellite observations

 :::{figure}  /_files/dea-intertidal/DEA_Intertidal_Extents_2022.*
 :alt: DEA Intertidal Extents layer